roboto.ai#

 The text of the summary.

-An interactive AI chat session within the Roboto platform.
+An interactive AI agent session within the Roboto platform.

-A Chat represents a conversational interface with Roboto’s AI assistant, enabling users to ask questions, request data analysis, and interact with their robotics data through natural language.
-Chat sessions maintain conversation history and support streaming responses for real-time interaction.
+An AgentThread is a conversational interface with Roboto’s AI assistant, enabling users to ask questions, request data analysis, and interact with their robotics data through natural language.
+Sessions maintain conversation history and support streaming responses for real-time interaction.

 Parameters: